hsubra89/dapp-scaffold/README.md

 This project was built on an initial scaffold provided by https://github.com/solana-labs/dapp-scaffold.git.
 I've deleted most of the code that's present in the original code base.
 I've raised this patch against the source `dapp-scaffold` repo so that its easier to see the diff.
 However, I would encourage anyone to just switch to the branch ( and / or clone ) for an easier review.

+## Notes

+- The app signs every request sent to the wallet.
+Turn on `auto approve` in your wallet to avoid manually approving every action performed on the task list.
-**NOTE** : This program has been deployed on Solana `devnet` with `PROGRAM_ID: GABKmFceR9SmUh2jfeUUANBBryWShuwKEmbuTL1tcHRg`.
+- The program has been deployed on Solana `devnet` with `PROGRAM_ID: GABKmFceR9SmUh2jfeUUANBBryWShuwKEmbuTL1tcHRg`.
 You won't have to run a localnet instance of solana to use the app.
-You will have to start the frontend build locally to interact with the program.
+However, you will have to start the frontend build locally to interact with the program.

-There are two parts to this implementation.
+This app lets you :
+- Use a Solana wallet to connect to the app. ( Turn `auto-approve` on )
+- Airdrop yourself some SOL.
+- Create an account against the program.
+- Manage a task list.
+    - Add items.
+    - Edit items.
+    - Complete items.
+    - Delete items.

-## Solana Program ( aka Smart Contract )
+## Solana Program

 Written in `rust` @ `program/src/lib.rs`.
 It defines a relatively simple program that accepts incoming messages, verifies the signature of the sender, validates that the input is a UTF8 string, and then saves it as a byte-array within the bounds of allocated memory.
 I've deliberately kept the implementation simple, and there are some simple tests defined below the main implementation.